The Value of Allowing Ourselves to be Sad

 As a society we are uncomfortable with raw expressions of grief.
 Someone starts to cry and others scramble for tissues, tell them “It’s going to be okay,” and just try to get them to stop.
-As a therapist it’s been interesting to note the part of me that shifted from wanting to make everyone feel better to learning to stop and allow that person to feel their feeling as fully as they can in a safe space.
+As a therapist it’s been interesting to note the part of me that shifted from wanting to make everyone feel better (and how selfish trying to make others feel happy can be) to learning to stop and allow that person to feel their feeling as fully as they can in a safe space.

 This isn’t because I suddenly became a cruel person or that I believe it’s “good” to suffer.
 But I now know from experience, both personal as well as professional, that those huge, strong feelings don’t just fade away.